cgrace0044/pp4_zaragoza_restaurants/README.md

 ![hero](docs/readme_images/hero.webp)

 - The home page includes a hero section which encourages the user to 'discover the best restaurants in Zaragoza, Spain'.
-- The hero section contains a carousel which contains images of some of the restaurants that are reviewed on the site.
+- The hero section includes a carousel which contains images of some of the restaurants that are reviewed on the site.

 **Get Started Section**